 - A new biota index, which includes freshwater fish.

-For the first time, the species diversity of freshwater fish was assessed within the Ross and Black freshwater basins.
+For the first time in 2019-2020, the species diversity of freshwater fish was assessed within the Ross and Black freshwater basins.
 Species diversity was assessed based on two measures, namely: (1) the proportion of species expected to be present pre-development/pre-European settlement compared to the number of species detected, and (2) the proportion of species not native to the waterway (pest and translocated species) compared to the number of species native to the waterway.